knutdrescher/BiofilmQ/docs/usage/export.rst

 Spreadsheet CSV-files
 ------------------------------

-You can export all cube properties as well as the global biofilm parameters for every frame to CSV-files.
+You can export all object properties as well as the global biofilm parameters for every frame to CSV-files.
 This is a text-file format which can be easily imported into a spreadsheet application of your choice (e.g. Microsoft Excel).
 If your data contains a time series, for each frame of the time series, the export function saves a separate file in the subfolder '/data/txt_output' inside your experiment folder.